Historic Preservation Fund Grants

 The HPF Manual details the requirements of all activities funded by the Historic Preservation Fund.
 The Grants listed below are funded by the Historic Preservation Fund, which was established is to help fund the programs engendered by the National Historic Preservation Act (NHPA) The National Historic Preservation Act (NHPA; Public Law 89-665; 16 U.S.C.
 470 et seq.) is legislation intended to preserve historical and archaeological sites in the United States of America.
-The All HPF-assisted activities must meet standards set by the Secretary of the Interior.
+All HPF-assisted activities must meet standards set by the Secretary of the Interior.

 State Historic Preservation Office HPF Grants